julianandrews/sgf-parse/README.md

 A library for parsing [SGF FF\[4\]](https://www.red-bean.com/sgf/sgf4.html) files in Rust.

-`sgf-parse` provides a reliable but simple structured standard-compliate interface for reading `.sgf` files.
+`sgf-parse` provides a reliable but simple structured, standard-compliant interface for reading `.sgf` files.
 For all standard SGF data types, properties are validated and parsed into appropriate native Rust types.
 Non-standard properties are parsed and preserved.